-The fifth Washington International School Summer Institute for Teachers (WISSIT): Connecting DC Educators with Project Zero Ideas will take place from July 30 – August 3, 2018.
+The sixth Washington International School Summer Institute for Teachers (WISSIT): Connecting DC Educators with Project Zero Ideas will take place from July 29 – August 2, 2019.
 This annual high-quality professional development opportunity is open to educators in the DC area.
 Participants come from traditional public, public charter, parochial and independent schools, as well as in museums and other educational organizations in the DC area.

 Building a Culture of Thinking: How do we help learners develop dispositions that support thoughtful learning across school subjects?
 How do we effectively create a culture of thinking, in classrooms and school-wide?